 Except for the money part, these tips also apply to the outreach email pitches sent to the press when looking for media features.

 Customers look for proof before buying a product.
 Investors look for proof of business before writing the cheques.
 Journalists look for proof of impact before featuring your story in media outlets.

 The whole world needs proof.
 And essentially, the point of your startup in its early days is to garner as much proof as it can.

-Gather proof in form of reviews, testimonials, comments, and customer feedback.
-Get as much of this as you can get, and sell as much product as you can so that you have proof of business for that investor, proof of workability for that journalist and testimonials for that prospective client.
+Gather social proof in form of reviews, testimonials, comments, and customer feedback.
+Get as much of this as you can get, and sell as many products as you can.
+Ensure you have proof of business for that investor, proof of workability for that journalist, and testimonials for that prospective client.

 The world has so many challenges and problems.
-From food to water, global warming to floods, earthquakes to diseases like cancer, diabetes, etc. There are countless problems you could solve in a tiny segment of the market or in a bigger one.
+These include food, water, global warming, floods, earthquakes, and diseases like cancer.
+There are countless problems you could solve in a tiny segment of the market or in a bigger one.

 However, it is important to solve problems where people are already paying to get solutions.
-Do not be the entrepreneur who is trying to solve a problem where everyone is getting an alternative solution for free; without needing to break a sweat.
+Do not be the entrepreneur who is trying to solve a problem where everyone is getting an alternative solution for free.

-To qualify as a startup to get into Chris’ investment portfolio.
-You have to be the entrepreneur who is not aiming for average levels.
+To qualify as a startup to get into Chris’ investment portfolio, you have to be an entrepreneur who is not aiming to be average.
 You cannot afford to be mediocre either.